-Jessica Lindmark, Acting President
+Jessica Lindmark, Vice President

 Jessica first traveled to Southeast Alaska in 2003.
 She came away from that trip filled with a sense of awe for Alaska’s powerful landscapes, its creatures, and it’s enduring wilderness.
 She is thrilled to work with Inian Islands Institute to bringing this experience to students and researchers, and to give back to this incredible part of the planet.
 Her formal background is in English, communications, and editing, which she often puts to service for startup projects, particularly those related to sustainability.
 She currently lives in Seattle, where she hikes some, gardens often, and works primarily as a yoga instructor, taking classes into the outdoors at every opportunity.